 During this healing process, you will have moments of doubt.
 After being part of a couple for a long time, you will have to deal with every aspect of your life now.
 Even those things your partner took care of.

 Maybe your partner took care of the bills and did the cooking, and now you are not so great at that.
-But in time you will find your footing, and your own way for how to organise yourself.
-This will be your new identity and you should accept it open heartedly.
+But in time you will find your footing and your own way for how to organize yourself.
+This will be your new identity and you should accept it open-heartedly.

 I always had these dreamy beliefs about life, that love conquers all and friendships are forever.
 I don’t say that they’re not for some people, but for most this is true.
 It took me a while to understand, but when I did I was also able to accept it.
 People will come and go, but they all leave a mark on our lives.
 Learning from those experiences has helped me to better accept changes in my life, something I really had a problem with.